McCloskey, a Republican, was the representative for California's 12th congressional district from 1975 to 1982.

-Each dot in the chart below was a member of the House of Representatives in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McCloskey is shown as a purple triangle. (analysis methodology)
+McCloskey is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 McCloskey sponsored bills primarily in these issue areas:

 Government Operations and Politics (29%) Public Lands and Natural Resources (14%) Environmental Protection (13%) Water Resources Development (11%) Armed Forces and National Security (11%) Labor and Employment (9%) Crime and Law Enforcement (7%) Transportation and Public Works (7%)

 Some of McCloskey’s most recently sponsored bills include...

 - H.R.
 5382 (97th): A bill for the relief of Jacqueline Ann Kaufman.